 1. Highlight product benefits as well as features in product copy.
-That woven-rope handle isn’t just there for the sake of it – it makes the bag extra comfortable to carry and taps into the season’s nautical trend.
-Appealing to customers’ emotional and aspirational sentiments, as well as providing the “nuts and bolts” of product composition and features, is important.
+That woven-rope handle isn’t just there for the sake of it.
+It makes the bag extra comfortable to carry and taps into the season’s nautical trend.
+Descriptions need to appeal to customers’ emotional and aspirational sentiments.
+As well as this, providing the “nuts and bolts” of product composition and features is important.

 2. Use high-quality product imagery.
 Research from MDG Advertising found that 67% of consumers consider images “very important” when they buy, and this is critical for reducing the likelihood of returns.

 3. Maximise your user-generated content.
 Analysis from Figleaves.com found that products with reviews had a 12.5% higher conversion rate than those without.
 While products with 20+ reviews showed an even more marked increase in conversion rate, at 84%.